Applications for 2018-20 will open on Friday 9th February 2018.

 Applications will be accepted from anyone who is within one year of their undergraduate or postgraduate degree graduation on the date of application.
 This includes those who are about to graduate and those who have recently graduated.

 An undergraduate or postgraduate degree.
-We will not specify requisite degree subjects, but we expect candidates to have achieved or be predicted at least a 2:1 degree.
+We will not specify requisite degree subjects, but we expect candidates to have achieved or be predicted at least a 2:1 degree, or the equivalent from outside the UK (at least 60% of the available marks).

 Aside from this, we do not award points in the recruitment process based on the subject of your degree or on your degree classification.